Performance and the politics of outer space

 My current research centres on the politics of performance and outer space.
 I approach performance as an object of study, paying attention to artistic and cultural practices that engage with astronomy and astronautics.
 Here, I draw from the work of several “space artists” such as Katie Paterson, Nahum Romero, and Venza Christ as well as from the work of artists who do not, at first glance, work with space but whose work addresses the politics of land and territory.
 My argument is simple: the politics of outer space are the politics of the planet.
 I use performance theory as an entry point to study the performance of scientific and technological practices in the space sector worldwide.
 My interest is in studying the performativity in and of the social production of outer space, and in the articulation of new and more inclusive frameworks to understand our planetary relationality beyond the current exclusive framework of “outer space”.

-This line of work stems from my doctoral dissertation, titled Planetary Performance Theory, and is informing the development of my first monograph, titled Endless Planets: Performance and the Politics of Outer Space.
+This line of work stems from my doctoral dissertation, titled Planetary Performance Theory, and is informing the development of my first monograph, titled Celestial Acts: Planetary Politics of Performance.
 I have published about this topic in specialised journals and books in the field of theatre and performance studies, which you can find below, along with more information about the research projects titled Performance Studies Space Programme and Dark Matter Wonder.

 PLANETARY PERFORMANCE LAB